Construction Superintendent vs. Project Manager: What's the Difference?

 Typically, the size and complexity of the project along with the structure of the organization determine the responsibilities of a Superintendent and Project Manager.

-Mortenson's Focus on Collaboration
+Mortenson's focus on collaboration

 Collaboration between Team Members is paramount at Mortenson, and this is especially true for the Supt/PM relationship.